If you haven’t heard of it before, Norwex is a company that sells chemical free cleaning products and personal care products.

-One of the products my mom bought me is the Enviro Cloth.
+One of their top products is the Enviro Cloth.

 What it is….
 The Enviro Cloth is a microfiber cloth made from a blend of polyester and polyamide.
 The individual fibers are 1/100th the size of a strand of hair (tiny!) and a patented knitting process is used to create the cloth.
 The fibers contain micro silver which has self purification properties against mold, fungi and bacterial odor.
 The cloth can hold up to seven times its weight in matter.